 More than 4,000 papers did express a stance on human involvement, though, and the survey's authors took a conservative approach in classifying those positions. "[I]f a paper minimized the human contribution, we classified that as a rejection," they explain on the website Skeptical Science.
 "For example, if a paper were to say 'the sun caused most of the global warming over the past century,' that would be included in the less than 3% of papers in the rejection categories."

 Yet their analysis still shows a crushing consensus that humans are fueling climate change, and it comes at an especially relevant time.
-Not only have political debates stalled climate-change action in the U.S. and many other countries — leaving little room for progress at United Nations climate talks — but the Earth also reached a bleak milestone last week.
-Atmospheric levels of carbon dioxide, a potent and durable greenhouse gas emitted by burning fossil fuels, hit 400 parts per million for the first time in human history.
+Not only have political debates stalled climate-change action in the U.S. and many other countries — leaving little room for progress at United Nations climate talks — but the Earth also recently reached a bleak milestone.
+Atmospheric levels of carbon dioxide, a potent and durable greenhouse gas emitted by burning fossil fuels, have hit 400 parts per million for the first time in human history.